The new digital age of retail brings with it a whole host of opportunities

 There are a number of key questions that the typical home improvement shopper will consciously or subconsciously ask themselves before finalizing their purchase.
 Retailers must address these in order to move consumers through the preference and design stage.
 These include:

-- Does the solution proposed fulfil my requirements?
+- Does the solution proposed fulfill my requirements?

 - Is this solution within the budget I have allocated?